Measure E Information Points

 Measure E - This measure is the is the official title for the District's School Facilities Improvement Measure (SFIM).
 A School Facilities Improvement Measure is placed on the ballot by a school district seeking local voter approval to issue bonds to fund upgrades to local classrooms, science labs, other school facilities and instructional technology.
 Funds from Measure E must be used locally and cannot be diverted for other purposes or taken away by the State.
 The bonds are paid for with a temporary property tax assessment based on the assessed value (not market value) of properties.
 By law SFIMs require strict fiscal accountability protections to ensure funds are spent as promised.

 Measure E Boundaries -- Measure E boundaries are also known as School Facilities Improvement District (SFID).
 An SFID is a geographic area created for the purpose of implementing a SFIM.
 Measure E boundaries determine the voters who will vote on Measure E and the property owners subject to the cost of the proposal.
 IUSD's Measure E was developed to focus on the neighborhoods with the oldest schools with the greatest needs and to carve out neighborhoods already paying significant fees toward new school facility construction.
+Click to see the map for SFID boundaries.

 Community Facility District (CFD) - A CFD is a tool that school districts use to fund new school construction to serve areas with new housing developments.
 Many of Irvine's newer neighborhoods pay significant CFD fees that have built or are building new school facilities.
 This is why these neighborhoods have been excluded from Measure E, which is designed to fund upgrades to IUSD's aging schools.